 The strawman options paper tabled at ICANN52 set out starting points to address each of these points.
 CWG members agreed at ICANN52 to adopt the approach proposed in the strawman options paper.
 This working document is therefore based upon the strawman options paper, to which the CWG’s ongoing work has been, and will continue to be, added as the CWG’s work progresses.

 In recognition of the frequent use of acronyms in the ICANN environment, the complexity of this topic and the value of consistent use of terminology in this paper, given its intended purpose of informing a consistent policy framework, a Definitions section was included.
-It’s intention is to define relevant terms will be defined within the text in their first usage and also for easy refrence are included in Annex {Apropiriate Annex} of this report. in the Definitions in Annex A. In practice, the CWG-UCTN found it agreeing upon precise definitional language challenging; to prevent the group’s progress from stalling, work progressed without settling on precise definitions.
+It’s intention is to define relevant terms will be defined within the text in their first usage and also for easy refrence are included in Annex {Appropiriate Annex} of this report. in the Definitions in Annex A. In practice, the CWG-UCTN found it agreeing upon precise definitional language challenging; to prevent the group’s progress from stalling, work progressed without settling on precise definitions.

 Methodology